Biratnagar: Economy

 Biratnagar is the economic center of eastern Nepal.
 It is also known as the "Gateway to Eastern Nepal".
-The first industry in Nepal, the Biratnagar jute mills, was established here.
+The first industry in Nepal, the Biratnagar Jute Mill, was established here.
 Biratnagar is driven by a startup culture.
 The multi-million dollar business house, Golchha Organisation, has its roots in Biratnagar where it started as a small startup business.
 Biratnagar is connected to a major custom route with India and has the second-largest land port in Nepal.